-In a computational model proposed by Gold and Shadlen (2001), criterion setting is 395 rendered entirely unnecessary by adopting a "difference heuristic".
-In this model, when 396 making a binary decision about whether a visual stimulus was tilted clockwise or 397 anticlockwise, decision centers in the brain can focus on the difference between evoked 398 responses (for example, spiking rates) in two neuron ensembles that are sensitive one to 399 clockwise and the other to anticlockwise orientations.
-Using this difference heuristic, the 400 decision criterion can always be set at 0: a positive difference between these two quantities 401 indicates that a clockwise tilt is more probably, and a negative difference indicates that an 402 anticlockwise tilt is more probable (Gold & Shadlen, 2001).
-Similarly, the popular Drift 403 Diffusion Model assumes that decisions are governed by the accumulated difference in 404 evidence for the two alternatives (Bogacz, Brown, Moehlis, Holmes, & Cohen, 2006).
-A 405 positive difference in momentary evidence shifts the decision toward the upper threshold, 406 making one decision more likely, and a negative difference shits the decision toward the 407 lower threshold, making the alternative decision more likely.
-Critically, in both cases no 408 knowledge of the underlying likelihood functions going from world states to activation 409 patterns is needed.
-The decision criterion is always optimally set at zero, and the drift 410 direction is always governed by a simple difference between two quantities.
-41
+In a computational model proposed by Gold and Shadlen (2001), criterion setting is rendered entirely unnecessary by adopting what I will term here a "difference heuristic".
+In this model, when making a binary decision about whether a dim light is on or off, decision centers in the brain can focus on the difference between evoked responses (for example, spiking rates) in two neuron ensembles that are sensitive one to the presence and one to the absence of light.
+Using this difference heuristic, the decision criterion can always be set at 0: a positive difference between these two quantities indicates that a light is more likely to be present, and a negative difference indicates that a light is more likely to be absent (Gold & Shadlen, 2001).
+The difference heuristic can also be used to model reaction times in a sequential evidence accumulation setting.
+For example, participants may only commit to a response once the summed difference in neural activation between light-sensitive and darkness-sensitive neurons crosses a certain decision boundary (as in some formulations of the popular Drift Diffusion Model, Bogacz, Brown, Moehlis, Holmes, & Cohen, 2006; Ratcliff & McKoon, 2008).
+Critically, the difference heuristic requires no knowledge of the underlying likelihood functions going from world states to activation patterns.